stalk-calvin/Java-Algorithms/src/main/java/org/calvin/String/README.md

 Given s = "`the sky is blue`", return "`blue is sky the`".

+## SimpleRegularExpression

+Method to analyze some strings with regular expressions and return true if the expression matches with the word?

+Expressions supported are:

+`.` Matches any single character.
+`*` Matches zero or more of the preceding element.

 ## SimplifyPath

 Given an absolute path for a file (Unix-style), simplify it.